RussellShelley/School_District_Analysis/README.md

 ![Altered results by type](https://raw.githubusercontent.com/RussellShelley/Imagefiles/main/type_summary_altered.png)

-* Thomas High nith grade results did change this table.
+* Thomas High ninth grade results did not change this table.

 ## Summary
-Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 In summary after replacing Thomas High Schools ninth grade scores with NaNs.
 We can see the following.
    *  Per the Distrct Summary.
-We can see that the overall district's scored suffered without the ninth graders from the high performing Thomas High.
+We can see that the overall district's scores suffered without the ninth graders from the high performing Thomas High School.
 "Average Math Score", "% Passing Math", "% Passing Reading" and "% Overall Passing" have all decreased by 0.1%.
-   * Per the school summary we can see that without the ninth grade Thomas High "% overall passing" fell 0.3%.
+   * Per the school summary we can see that without the ninth grade Thomas High School "% overall passing" fell by 0.3.
    * Although Thomas High's "% Overall Passing" has decreased by 0.3 it still remains the second highest ranked school.
-   * Looking at the by grade breakdown we can see that Thomas High's ninth grader have high scores in math.
+   * Looking at the breakdown by grade, we can see that Thomas High's ninth grader have high scores in math.
 They were the schools highest performers, but only by 0.1%.
 In Reading they are third out of the four grades.

-An overview of the key metrics for each school, presented in a table format Top 5 and bottom 5 performing schools, based on the overall passing rate The average math score received by students in each grade level at each school The average reading score received by students in each grade level at each school School performance based on the budget per student School performance based on the school size
-School performance based on the type of school